PLACES 2027 | Host Community Proposal

 Planning Support

-• Appoint two representatives (preferably one staff and one board member) to serve on monthly conference planning committee calls.
+• Appoint two representatives (preferably one staff and one board member) to serve on biweekly conference planning committee calls.

-• Serve as liaisons or initial points of contact between WTHP and local resources, including facilities, hotels, vendors, relevant organizations/individuals (as needed).
+• Serve as liaisons or initial points of contact between WTHP and local resources, including venues, hotels, vendors, caterers, partners, speakers, and other relevant organizations/individuals (as needed).

 • Assist with plans and logistics for special events and mobile tours.

-• Recruit 15-20 local volunteers to assist with tasks such as registration, event set up, and tour dispatching.
+• Recruit 20-25 local volunteers to assist with tasks such as registration, event set up, and tour dispatching during the conference.

 Fundraising and Sponsorships

-• Though costs vary across the state, the total cost of putting on the PLACES conference is generally around $100,000.
+Though costs vary across the state, the total cost of putting on the PLACES conference is generally around $100,000.
+The host organization and the Washington Trust will work together to raise funds to cover the costs of the conference.
+Host Community responsibilities include the following:

 • A minimum $10,000 in commitments documented in writing (letter/email) with contact information is required as part of your proposal.
 (The Washington Trust will also also raise this amount before planning begins.)